Diploma in Digital Media

 In this digital age, media is an expanding field with many different opportunities to impact people.
 The training and portfolio gained through Prairie’s Digital Media program can open doors to career and ministry opportunities in North America or around the world!

 This program aspires to ignite and fan the flames of creativity in those interested in digital media.
 Starting from the foundations of communication and storytelling, this program not only strives for excellence in practical skills but encourages students to find their own creative voice and way that they can impact the world.
-They are guided from the fundamentals to advanced techniques in photography, graphic design and audio/video production, while also learning real-world applications and marketing.
+They are guided from the fundamentals to advanced techniques in photography, professional photograph printing and filmmaking/video production, while also learning real-world applications and marketing.
 Students finish the program with a professional printed portfolio and website to showcase the work they create.

 Additional Admissions Requirements

 To be successful in the Digital Media program applicants need to have a basic skillset and talent in the areas of photography & filmmaking.
 In order to assess this, we ask applicants to submit a digital portfolio.
 The digital portfolio should include 5-10 items that display the applicant’s skills in the areas we teach (photography, filmmaking).

 All courses are worth 3 credits unless otherwise indicated.

 Bible & Theology (15 credits)

 OT 221 Reading the Historical Books